 Morality – To honestly transmit observed results, one has to assume invariable honest transmission.
 At the very least you have to have faith in those transmitting conclusions that the empiricist is unbiased.

 Uniformity of nature – To expect nature to be consistent requires assumptions that are inconsistent with a universe that is in a constant state of flux.
-Justification for unchanging natural laws that bind nature to uniformity requires abstract assumptions.
+Justification for unchanging natural laws that bind nature to uniformity requires abstract assumptions that can only be justified by the Absolute Source of uniformity upholding his creation.

 Everyone interprets evidence according to their worldview or epistemology.
 So, it logically follows that evidence cannot sway someone from changing worldviews from say naturalism to Christianity.
 Imagine an enlightened character in a video game saying, “There’s no game designer or there would be evidence.
 Game designer theory is a crutch for simple-minded bots who can’t grasp the reality that we are alone on this server.
 Their pre-Y2K thinking might be good for classic games like Galaga, but today’s games are driven by real scientific thinking not mysterious game-designers in some paradise-like Silicon Valley.”
 Any effort (short of actually entering the game Himself) by an external game designer to input new elements into the game, the ‘enlightened’ character could say that is part of the game and no game designer is needed to explain it.